 Everyone needs a smallish mirror that is easily picked up and carried.
 They’re unbeatable for sheer versatility.
 I use mine for checking different angles of my face, moving briefly to a different light source, and reflecting hidden areas (earrings, ponytail etc) back into my main mirror.
 I’ve written a guide to the best six hand-held mirrors here.

 They have one major disadvantage however, which prevents their use as your only mirror.
 Apologies for pointing out the obvious, but they need to be held by a hand.
 Your hand, the one you can now no longer use for styling hair and holding beauty products.

 If you only want to buy one portable mirror, travel mirrors are fundamentally better (so long as it’s not too small).
 They’re sturdier, have higher-quality materials, and sometimes have compartments for holding makeup.

 The main reason for the difference here is that travel mirrors are actually designed to travel, which means getting bonked, jostled, hit, smacked, and otherwise exposed to all manner of impacts.
 If it’s not durable, it’s going to break quickly.

 Incidentally, that’s the other reason to focus on quality.
 Broken mirrors are dangerous, so the sturdier your mirror is, the safer you’re going to be.

-Okay, by this point, you know a lot more about the different types of mirrors and how to get the most out of them.
-From makeup lighting that fits your daily situation to integrating with a makeup organizer that makes a routine easy, your makeup mirror is way more than just a way to see the side of your face.
+Okay, by this point, you know a lot more about the different types of cosmetic mirrors and how to get the most out of them.
+From makeup lighting that fits your daily situation to integrating with a makeup organizer that makes a routine easy, your makeup mirror is way more than just a way to style your hair.

 If you only have space or funds for one, my strong recommendation is: